GuenterQuast/mimoCoRB/builddoc/index.rst

-To ease user interaction with the buffer manager, a set of additional classes is provided in the module *buffer_control* to set-up and manage cascades of ringbuffers and the associated sub-processes for filling, filtering and extracting data.
+To ease user interaction with the buffer manager, a set of additional classes is provided in the module *buffer_control* to set-up and manage cascades of ringbuffers and the associated functions for filling, filtering and extracting data.
 These classes are also interesting for developers wanting to help improving the package.

+The classes are:

   - `class buffer_control`
-     Set-up and management of ringbuffers and associated sub-processes
+     Set-up and management of ringbuffers and associated sub-processes.

   - `class SourceToBuffer`
       Read data from source (front-end like a PicoScope USB oscilloscope, of from file or simulation)